baltrad/baltrad.github.io/cookbook/cookbook_BALTRAD_HMC.md

   d. classify the bin by choosing the predefined hydrometeor class with the highest score

 # *4. Theoretical background*
 In fuzzy logic the values of the P,,i,,, in equation (2), for the different hydrometeor classes are described by the membership functions.
-In the current version the latter are expressed as Betafunctions of the type shown in fig. 1 with the 3 parameters: a, ß and γ indicating the centre, halfwidth at inflection point and the slope of the curve (Lim et. al., 2005).[[BR]]
+In the current version the latter are expressed as Betafunctions of the type shown in fig. 1 with the 3 parameters: a, ß and γ indicating the centre, halfwidth at inflection point and the slope of the curve (Lim et. al., 2005).

 ![Beta membership function](/images/beta_function.png)
 _Fig.
 1 Beta membership function_

-As a way of example, fig. 2 shows the membership functions for the parameter Z,,HH,, for the different classes of rain.[[BR]]
+As a way of example, fig. 2 shows the membership functions for the parameter Z,,HH,, for the different classes of rain.

 ![Membership functions](/images/membershift_functions.png)